Ginger-owl/TicTacToe_with_AI/README.md

 Command line version of a Tic-Tac-Toe game.
 There is a starting menu in the game to initialize the game and choose the opponent.

-One may play either to another person (user - user game) or against the programm.
+One may play either to another person ("user" - "user" game) or against the programm.
-There are three levels of difficult: easy, medium and hard.
+There are three levels of difficult: "easy", "medium" and "hard".

 The most interesting one is the hard level, because in this mode programm picks positions for the moves based on the Minimax algorithm.